 The toolbox "LST: Lesion Segmentation Tool" is an open source toolbox for SPM that is able to segment T2 hyperintense lesions in FLAIR images.
 Originally developed for the segmentation of MS lesions it has has also been proven to be useful for the segmentation of brain lesions in the context of other diseases, such as diabetes mellitus or Alzheimer's disease.

 Currently, there are two algorithms implemented for lesion segmentation.
 The first, a lesion growth algorithm (LGA, Schmidt et al., 2012), requires a T1 image in addition to the FLAIR image.
-The second algorithm, a lesion prediction algorithm (LPA), requires a FLAIR image only but is currently still in beta mode.
-As a third highlight a pipeline allowing the longitudinal segmentation is implemented.
+The second algorithm, a lesion prediction algorithm (LPA, Schmidt, 2017, Chapter 6.1), requires a FLAIR image only.
+As a third highlight a pipeline allowing the longitudinal segmentation (Schmidt et al., 2019) is implemented.
 In addition, the toolbox can be used to fill lesions in any image modility.
+Last but not least, LST's successor, LST-AI, is available on GitHub.
 We hope that these algorithms will be able to contribute to current research in MS and other disciplines.

 The toolbox was developed by a cooperation of the following organizations: Morphometry Group, Department of Neurology, Technische Universität München (TUM), Munich, Germany; Department of Statistics, Ludwig-Maximilians-University, Munich, Germany; and Structural Brain Mapping Group, Departments of Neurology and Psychiatry, Friedrich-Schiller-University, Jena, Germany.
 Maintainer of the toolbox is Paul Schmidt.